garrandall/popular-music-data/tracks/let-me-see-ya-girl-cole-swindell.md

 Movin' your hips like wind moves cotton
 You could get the whole wide country side hoppin'

-Oooh, oooh, bring the beat back
+Oh, ohbring the beat back
-Oooh, oooh, aww, come on with me, girl
+Oh, ohaww, come on with me, girl

 Yeah, you're tearin' that dance floor up
 Let me see you do it in the bed of my truck